-- Metal grids or grill guards
+- Steel Pet Grille – This article explains the importance – Metal grids or grill guards

 - Reinforcing screens from the outside with duct tape, screws, or nails

-- Clips or window locks you can attach – you can use the same kind available for child safety
+- Clips or window locks you can attach – you can use the same kind available for child safety.

 - Magnetic window screens – there is a company in New Zealand called MagicSeal that one reader recommended, or you can try to DIY

-- Replacing or doubling up your window screen with heavy mesh or pet screens, which you can cut and fit into a screen frame or simply tape to your regular screen.
+- Replacing or doubling your window screen with heavy mesh or pet screens, which you can cut and fit into a screen frame or simply tape to your regular screen.
 Here are a few suggestions for different kinds of screen guards for pets:

-Again, the solutions aren’t the most beautiful, but there are a lot of options if your cat’s safety is a concern.
-Note that sometimes screens advertised as pet safe actually just guard against scratching damage, rather than effectively keeping a cat from getting out a window.
+Scratch Damage vs. Cat Safety Note that sometimes screens advertised as pet safe just guard against scratching damage rather than effectively keeping a cat from getting out a window.

-Photos of Lynn’s set-up:
+Photos of Lynn’s pet-proof screen setup:

-What tips do you have for cat proofing window screens?
+What tips do you have for cat-proofing window screens?

 Hi, I’m Jenny Dean, creator of Floppycats!
 Ever since my Aunt got the first Ragdoll cat in our family, I have loved the breed.
 Inspired by my childhood Ragdoll cat, Rags, I created Floppycats to connect, share and inspire other Ragdoll cat lovers around the world,